Macaya (military leader): Macaya's Military Contributions

 Pierrot's rebel forces were based in the hills outside of Le Cap (Cap Francaise), near Bréda plantation in 1793.
 There they began to seek support from the several-thoousand strong rebel forces nearby led by Pierrot and Macaya.
 French Republican commissioners, Sonthonax and Polverel called upon the black enslaved people of Cap-Français to join their side in order to defend themselves against Gabauld and his sailors.
 They promised freedom to the enslaved insurgents if they joined their forces.
 Macaya and Pierrot arrived in Haut du Cap, causing the Republican French commissioners to flee.
-The revoutionary commanders set up a camp with other insurgent groups, with their forces of about 2,000 men.
+The revolutionary commanders set up a camp with other insurgent groups, with their forces of about 2,000 men.
 With military aid from Spanish forces, Pierrot and Macaya's forces invaded Le Cap and defeated Galbaud's supporters, retaking the town for the Republicans.
 The combined forces of Spain and Pierrot and Macaya, were then sent back into the city of Cap-Français to drive back Galbaud and his forces.

-In additon, during the Haitian Revolution, Macaya led independent bands of Kongolese soldiers in 1793.
+In addition, during the Haitian Revolution, Macaya led independent bands of Kongolese soldiers in 1793.
 Many Kongolese enslaved in Saint-Domingue during the Haitian Revolution had prior military experience from civil wars in th Kingdom of Kongo prior to their enslavement.
-Toussaint Louverture, a Haitian general and revolutionary leader, led structured armies made of creole and mulatto leadership.During this period, Macaya also pledged loyalty to the Spanish Crown, fighting alongside other Black commanders who had aligned with Spain in the early years of the conflict.
+Toussaint Louverture, a Haitian general and revolutionary leader, led structured armies made of creole and mulatto leadership.
+During this period, Macaya also pledged loyalty to the Spanish Crown, fighting alongside other Black commanders who had aligned with Spain in the early years of the conflict.

 After Toussaint Louverture rose to power, Macaya had a sometimes tense relationship with the colony's most powerful military leader.
 Louverture later ordered Macaya's imprisonment, though the specific circumstances remain unclear.
 Later on, however, in 1802, Macaya fought Leclerc's French army on behalf of Louverture.
 After most leading black generals in Saint-Domingue surrendered to the French or began to actively collaborate with them, Macaya continued to resist.
 His forces held the Limbé region in the colony's northern province.
 Macaya's rebel forces suffered serious losses at the hands of Haiti's future emperor, Dessalines, in early August 1802, when the latter was still fighting on behalf of the French.